TrustAIRLab/Comprehensive_Jailbreak_Assessment/README.md

 Refer to folder ./example_adv_prompts for an example.

 ## Add new results to the leaderboard.
 Welcome to submit your own evaluation results (steps = 50) of jailbreak attacks to us.
+The submission instruction is available [here](https://github.com/TrustAIRLab/Comprehensive_Jailbreak_Assessment/edit/main/leaderboard_data/How_to_Submit.md).
 The leaderboard is available [here](https://junjie-chu.github.io/Public_Comprehensive_Assessment_Jailbreak/leaderboard).

 *Full codes will be released after the paper is accepted.*